 In addition to providing access to the ground and first floors, we also have buggy storage available at reception.
 We do, however, request that you carry any valuables with you while your buggy is being stored.

 For visitors with electric mobility scooters, we regret to inform you that these are too heavy to use in the wheelchair lift available.
-However, a manual wheelchair is available to borrow during your visit.
-Please bring assistance with you and contact the museum before your arrival to reserve use of our manual wheelchair.

 Baby-changing facilities are available in the disabled facilities on the ground floor.